xcore/sc_xtcp/doc/xtcp_guide/getting_started.rst

 described in the package README.
 This can be built in the XDE or from the command line by executing the command ``xmake all``.

-An example of the two-thread TCP plus Ethernet implementation can be found in the test_2_thread_example.
+An example of the two logical core (aka thread) TCP plus Ethernet implementation can be found in the test_2_thread_example.